mnadel/shut-your-pi-hole/README.md

 ## Nota Bene

-If you're seeing XSS issues try adding a local DNS entry for your Pi called `pi.hole` and using that as your endpoint URL domain name.
+If you're seeing XSS issues try adding a local DNS entry in Pi-hole for your Pi called `pi.hole` and using that as your endpoint URL domain name.

 # Changelog